-1. Heat 3 tablespoons of the olive oil over a medium high heat in a large casserole or saucepan, add the onion, carrot, and celery and sauté until they begin to soften.
-Lower the heat to medium, cover and sweat the vegetables for 10 minutes.
+In a large casserole or stockpot, heat 3 tablespoons of the olive oil over medium high heat.
+Add the onion, carrot, and celery, and saute until they begin to soften.
+Lower the heat to medium, cover, and sweat the vegetables for 10 minutes.
 Stir occasionally.

-2. Add the garlic and sauté for 2 minutes.
-Mix in the parsley and sauté for a minute.
+Add the garlic and saute for 2 minutes.
+Mix in the parsley and saute for another minute.

-3. Mix in the tomatoes and the basil, and cook over medium high heat until the tomatoes look saucey and become orangey in color.
+Mix in the tomatoes and the basil, then cook over medium-high heat until the tomatoes look sauce-y and are orangey in color.
 Add the beans and stock, and bring to the boil.
 Reduce heat to medium and simmer until the beans start to break up and the soup thickens.
 Mash a few of the beans against the side of the pot to thicken the soup.
 Adjust the seasoning.

 Just before serving, add the pasta to the simmering soup.
 When almost al dente, turn off the heat and let the soup sit for 5 to 10 minutes.
 Serve each bowl drizzled with a little of the remaining olive oil, a grind of fresh black pepper, and freshly grated Parmesan.

 If you can’t find fresh basil, don’t used dried, use flat-leaf (Italian) parsley instead, or you can stir a teaspoon or two of pesto into the soup once the pasta is cooked.